piam/bjc-course/curriculum/04-Internet/readings/01-internet.md

 * mail.iis.sinica.edu.tw (Taiwan)
 * rrzmta2.rz.uni-regensburg.de (Germany)

-The green line you see is the route your packet takes to get to your server!
+The green line you see is the route your packet takes to get to the server that you entered!

 Let's take a look at some of the data about its trip.
-Scroll down until you see a list of hops along with some times in ms.
+Scroll down until you see a list of hops along with some times in milliseconds (ms).
 If traceroute can't find any data, it will display a * or n/a for that hop.
 Also, if it does not have an estimate for the packet's round trip, it will display a * or 0 ms for the time.

 ![trace_info](route_table.png)